julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Boundaries were part of care.

-This logic still belongs in your Home Protection work because house magic and womb protection were never separate.
+This logic still belongs in your **[Home Protection Work](/home-protection-herbal-rituals-guide/)** because house magic and womb protection were never separate.

 ---